The Modern State of Israel: Politics, Economics & Ethnicity

 This course is an introduction to the public and community health system of Israel.
 The course will cover the evolution of public and general health services since the early days of the nation, the influence of the Universal Health Insurance Act of 1994, and the examination of critical health issues confronting Israel.
 Programming models, theories, and policy development specific to the Israeli society are included.

-Research Seminar: Socioeconomic & Health Disparities Among Immigrants and Minorities in Israel (1 credit)
+GBL HLTH 310-SA: Supervised Global Health Research Seminar - Socioeconomic & Health Disparities Among Immigrants and Minorities in Israel

 This course examines the way in which the Israel economy has developed.
 It looks at demographic and political factors as well as the conflict with the Arabs that have all played important roles in determining the pattern of development.
 The course will examine the way in which Israel has moved from state-directed to market-orientated economic policies and the implications for government spending, public health programs and the socio-economy.